fltk/fltk/README.txt

-        --enable-xdbe           - Enable the X double-buffer extension --enable-xft            - Enable the Xft library (anti-aliased fonts) --enable-pango          - Draw text with the pango library --enable-wayland        - Use the Wayland system for handling windows

-        --bindir=/path          - Set the location for executables [default = /usr/local/bin]
+        --enable-xdbe           - Enable the X double-buffer extension --enable-xft            - Enable the Xft library (anti-aliased fonts) --enable-pango          - Draw text with the pango library --disable-wayland       - Force building for X11 only (no Wayland support) --enable-x11            - Force building for X11 (macOS and Cygwin) --disable-x11           - Force building for Wayland only (Linux/Unix) --bindir=/path          - Set the location for executables [default = /usr/local/bin]
         --libdir=/path          - Set the location for libraries